sharkfinAI/sharkfinApp/PlaybookGuide.md

 ```

 #### TikTok Revenue Hook Pack (`tiktok-revenue-hook-pack`)
-Purpose: Build a TikTok-ready content pack from a business offer, including hooks, short scripts, captions, CTAs, filming prompts, and a simple 7-day posting plan.
+Purpose: Build a generated TikTok-ready content pack from a business offer, including hooks, short scripts, captions, CTAs, filming prompts, and a simple 7-day posting plan.

+Notes:
+- This is a local content-planning workflow.
+- It does not pull live TikTok analytics or publish to TikTok directly.

+Customize before serious use:
+- update `niche`
+- update `offer`
+- update `audience`
+- update `revenue_goal`
+- update `tone`

 Writes:
 - `tiktok-revenue-brief.md`